How to Choose the Right International School in Korea for Expat Families

 Important factors include:

-Daily commute time can significantly affect a child’s well-being and overall family quality of life.
+Daily commute time can significantly affect a child’s well-being and overall family quality of life, making location just as important as curriculum.

 Admission Timing and Availability